-Connectivity Index, Odessa, FL (Source: Glatting Jackson Project: Starkey Ranch)
+Connectivity Index, Odessa, FL

+(Source: Glatting Jackson AECOMAECOM Project: Starkey Ranch)

-1 E DESIGN ELEMENTS
+E DESIGN ELEMENTS

-2 THOROUGHFARE TYPES
+THOROUGHFARE TYPES

-3 Section C, Highway Function and Classification in Planning Chapter 1 contains the 4 conventional classification system that is commonly accepted to define the function and 5 operational requirements for roadways.
-These classifications are also used as the 6 primary basis for geometric design criteria.

-7 Traffic volume, trip characteristics, speed and level of service, and other factors in the functional classification system relate to the mobility of motor vehicles, not bicyclists or pedestrians, and do not consider the context or land use of the surrounding environment.
-This approach, while appropriate for high speed rural and suburban roadways, does not provide designers with guidance on how to design for a Traditional Neighborhood Development or in a context sensitive manner.

-The thoroughfare types described here provide mobility for all modes of transportation with a greater focus on the pedestrian.
-The functional classification system can be generally applied to the thoroughfare types in this chapter.
-What designers should recognize is the need for greater flexibility in applying design criteria based more heavily on context and the need to create a safe environment for pedestrians, rather than strictly following the conventional application of functional classification in determining geometric criteria.
+- 4 Section C, Highway Function and Classification in Planning Chapter CHAPTER 1-1 - PLANNING contains the conventional classification system that is commonly accepted 5 - to define the function and operational requirements for roadways.
+These classifications 6 - 7 are also used as the primary basis for geometric design criteria. - 8 Traffic volume, trip characteristics, speed and level of service, and other factors in the - 9 functional classification system relate to the mobility of motor vehicles, not bicyclists or - pedestrians, and do not consider the context or land use of the surrounding 10 - environment.
+This approach, while appropriate for high speed rural and suburban 11 - roadways, does not provide designers with guidance on how to design for a Traditional 12 - Neighborhood Development or in a context sensitive manner.
+13 - 14 The thoroughfare types described here provide mobility for all modes of transportation - 15 with a greater focus on the pedestrian.
+The functional classification system can be - generally applied to the thoroughfare types in this chapter.
+What dDesigners should 16 - must recognize is the need for greater flexibility in applying design criteria, based more 17 - 18 heavily on context and the need to create a safe environment for pedestrians, rather - than strictly following the conventional application of functional classification in 19 - 20 determining geometric criteria.

-20 General Principles
+General Principles

-- The thoroughfares are intended for use by vehicular, transit, bicycle, and pedestrian traffic and to provide access to lots and open spaces. - The thoroughfares consist of vehicular lanes and public frontages.
+- The thoroughfares are intended for use by vehicular, transit, bicycle, and pedestrian traffic and to provide access to lots and open spaces. - 24 The thoroughfares consist of vehicular lanes and public frontages.
 The lanes provide the traffic and parking capacity.
 Thoroughfares consist of vehicular lanes in a variety of widths for parked and for moving vehicles.
 The public frontages contribute to the character of the transect zone.
-They may include swales, sidewalks, curbing, planters, bicycle paths and street trees. - Thoroughfares should be designed in context with the urban form and desired design speed of the transect zones through which they pass.
-The public frontages that pass from one transect zone to another should be adjusted accordingly. - 32 The terms for thoroughfare types that are used in Traditional Neighborhood 33 Development include:
+They may include swales, sidewalks, curbing, planters, bicycle paths and street trees. - 29 Thoroughfares should be designed in context with the urban form and desired design speed of the transect zones through which they pass.
+The public 30 frontages that pass from one transect zone to another should be adjusted 31 accordingly.
+32 - 33 The terms for thoroughfare types that are used in Traditional Neighborhood 34 Development include:

-1 RD-Road
+RD-Road

-- 2 A road is a local, slow-movement thoroughfare suitable for more rural transect zones. - 3 Roads provide frontage for low-density buildings with a substantial setback.
-Roads - 4 have narrow pavement and open swales drained by percolation, with or without - 5 sidewalks.
-The landscaping may be informal with multiple species arrayed in - 6 naturalistic clusters.
+A road is a local, slow-movement thoroughfare suitable for more rural transect zones.
+Roads provide frontage for low-density buildings with a substantial setback.
+Roads have narrow pavement and open swales drained by percolation, with or without sidewalks.
+The landscaping may be informal with multiple species arrayed in naturalistic clusters.